lockss/lockss-rtd-manual/docs/introduction/prerequisites.rst

 Memory
 ------

 Likewise, the memory requirements also depend on which components of the LOCKSS system you choose to run.
-We recommend **32 GB** of memory for modest applications, more for machines involved in sizeable applications (like the Global LOCKSS Network).
+We recommend **32 GB** of memory for modest applications, more for machines involved in sizeable applications like the Global LOCKSS Network (GLN).

 -------
 Storage